- Information and Services

 U. S. POST OFFICE - The first Post Office in Rumford was opened January 12, 1815 near Rumford Point, named Rumford Falls Post Office.
 It was removed to Rumford Center on June 9, 1849, then it was moved to 105 Congress Street in 1892.
 The present Post Office was built in 1917, renamed Rumford Post Office.

-THE LISTED CEMETERIES were: Sunnyside, Wyman Hill, Rumford Center, Abbott’s Mills, Rumford Corner, R. P., East side of Ellis River, St. John’s Catholic.
+THE LISTED CEMETERIES were: Sunnyside, Wyman Hill, Rumford Center, Abbott’s Mills, Rumford Corner, R. P., East side of Ellis River, St. John’s Catholic. - Rumford is located in an area of great natural beauty.
+The Androscoggin River drops 177 feet

 Today the local economy is largely driven by the pulp and paper, wood products, and lumbering industries that grew from Mr. Chisholm’s early ventures.
 The large Catalyst Rumford Mill is the largest employer in the area.